As Israel pounds Gaza, BBC journalists accuse broadcaster of bias

 “This organisation doesn’t represent us,” one of the co-writers told Al Jazeera.

 “For me, and definitely for other people of colour, we can see blatantly that certain civilian lives are considered more worthy than others – that there is some sort of hierarchy at play.
-That is deeply, deeply hurtful because actually, none of us struggle to empathise with Palestinian civilians.
+That is deeply, deeply hurtful because actually, none of us struggle to empathise with Palestinian civilians.”

 The journalist said that to them, it appears some staff members and senior reporters “don’t empathise as much with [Palestinians], as they do, for example, with Ukrainian civilians”.